 It is also shown that the convict’s lawyer blamed the victim for the incidence.
 He said that “he would have burnt his daughter if she had gone out at night at the wee hours”.
-When I came to know about this comment, I was confused as to whether he wanted to save his client or make sure that his client got death penalty multiple times.
+When I came to know about this comment, I was confused as to whether he wanted to save his client or make sure that his client got the death penalty multiple times.
 No sensible lawyer would ever say that in public.
-This view expressed by the lawyer expressed pathetic sense of values and poor knowledge of law.
+This view expressed by the lawyer expressed a pathetic sense of values and poor knowledge of the law.
 This also provoked me to think that if he had ever expressed a view like that why he wasn’t punished yet.

-Being associated with India’s Men’s Rights Movement for sometime, I know that even MRAs won’t say that women going out alone should be burnt to death.
+Being associated with India’s Men’s Rights Movement for some time, I know that even MRAs won’t say that women going out alone should be burnt to death.
 Anyone having this kind of mindset surely does not belong to India.

-When personal safety and security come in question, I do agree that we all need to be responsible for our own safety.
-Some basic safety measures like avoiding going to criminal infested areas or avoiding travel to crime prone areas or keeping some safety device with us are always recommended to everyone.
+When personal safety and security come into question, I do agree that we all need to be responsible for our own safety.
+Some basic safety measures like avoiding going to criminally infested areas or avoiding travel to crime-prone areas or keeping some safety device with us are always recommended to everyone.
 Because even as a man I am not safe everywhere and I can’t blame our police for every safety breach that happens.

 Today, when we see that due to this one case; filing rape cases have become so easy for women that any man can become a rape accused on someone’s vicious will.
 But that is one extreme of rape cases.
 The other extreme is the Nirbhaya case and the alleged statement of the rapist and his advocate.
-Surely they don’t reflect India’s views and in no way their views be taken as India’s attitude towards rape.
+Surely they don’t reflect India’s views and in no way, their views are taken as India’s attitude towards rape.

-In fact, India’s attitude towards rape was very clear after the Delhi rape in December, 2012.
-We saw thousands of people joined protests all over the country and Indian govt. gave the victim all possible help.
+In fact, India’s attitude towards rape was very clear after the Delhi rape in December 2012.
+We saw thousands of people joined protests all over the country and the Indian govt. gave the victim all possible help.
 Wasn’t that good enough reflection of India’s mindset about rape?
 Then why did Leslee has to interview a criminal who was not at all educated to express views on anything, leave alone the fact that he could remotely represent India’s mindset towards rape and rape victims?
 Same goes for his advocate as well.
 In fact, I do feel if his advocate ever expressed any extreme view about rape victims and spoke about burning women if they had gone out alone, he needed to be punished as well because in a zest of speaking to fame (or was he paid for that statement?) he had defamed Indian society.

 A rapist trying to blame the victim and trying to justify the brutal attack is not only outrageous but an open invitation for a confirmed death penalty.
 When we came to know that the journalist had not shown the video to the authorities before leaving the jail, that too raises concerns about her intentions.
 It also raises questions about the lackadaisical approach of Tihar jail authorities.
 How could they allow her to go out of the premises without her complying with agreed norms?